17 January 2015

 Listen - real time

-The full programme, webcast sessions, curated social media comments from participants and the global public, photos and other session-related content will be accessible from the event page: http://wef.ch/am14.
-You will be able to follow the discussions for the four sub-themes of the event:
+The full programme, webcast sessions, curated social media comments from participants and the global public, photos and other session-related content will be accessible from the event page: http://wef.ch/am15.

-For those of you nwho did not get an invitation to the World Economic event in Davos in person, there is an Open Forum, open to all.
+For those of you who did not get an invitation to the World Economic event in Davos in person, there is an Open Forum, open to all.
 In my experience, there are great sessions shared there, and very lively conversations.
-You can also access the program here: http://www.openforumdavos.ch/en/open-forum-2014.html.
+You can also access the program here: http://www.openforumdavos.ch/en/open-forum-2015.html

 Many pictures are shared from the event, some official, many shared by the participants.
 Here is a guide: